Illinois Department of Public HealthPat Quinn, Governor

 What are bloodstream infections associated with catheters and how can they be prevented?

 Blood stream infections associated with catheters are estimated to be the cause of some 14,000 deaths annually in this country.
-They prolong hospital stays and result in excess costs, which can range between $3700 and $29,000 per hospitalization.
-Eliminating blood stream infections associated with catheters has become a national priority.
+They prolong hospital stays and result in excess costs.
+Eliminating blood stream infections associated with catheters is a national priority.
+Hospitals are tracking blood stream infections through the CDC’s surveillance system to identify problem areas, improve practices, and measure progress toward eliminating these infections.

 Prevention